 Rogue One: A Star Wars Story

 The Star Wars: The Force Awakens was a very satisfying film; however, the effect of part IV, V, and VI on me are really massive.
-But I am still looking forward for Star Wars Anthology series’ first film – Rogue One: A Star Wars Story.
+But I am still looking forward to Star Wars Anthology series’ first film – Rogue One: A Star Wars Story.
 In Theaters December 2016

 I am not even sure if this will be shown in our country but if it does, I will take the time off to watch High-Rise.
 Ever since I heard about J.G Ballard’s book High-Rise where they based the film, my mind has been continuously bombarded by intrigue.
 Then, I saw the first trailer.
-I must say its the best trailer I have seen in my entire life.
+I must say it is the best trailer I have seen in my entire life.